EnergyModelsX/EnergyModelsFlex.jl/docs/src/nodes/sink/multipleinputsink.md

 - `constraints_data`:\
   This function is only called for specified additional data, see above.

-The function `constraints_flow_in` receives a new method to account for that the individual resources can be used interchangeably:
+The function `constraints_flow_in` receives a new method to account for that the individual resources can be used interchangeably adjusted by their specific conversion factor:

 ```math
 \sum_{p \in P} \frac{\texttt{inflow}[n,t,p]}{inputs(n,p)}=\texttt{cap\_use}[n,t]